andreachiocca/andreachiocca.github.io/_posts/2024-05-03-CP-semy-analytical.md

 ## Critical Plane Factors

-The proposed method applies to two critical plane factors:
+The proposed method <d-cite key="Sgamma2024a"></d-cite> applies to all critical plane factors that require maximization of the entire formulation.
+In this case two critical plane factors will be used as examples, the extended Fatemi-Socie critical plane factor $$FS$$ and the Findley critical plane factor $$FI$$:

 $$
 FS = \max \left[ \frac{\Delta \gamma}{2} \left( 1 + k_{FS} \frac{\sigma_{n,max}}{\sigma_y} \right) \right]